-Use of Obscene or Vulgar Language- Language which depicts sexual acts, human waste, and blasphemous language

-Disruptive or Demeaning Language or Conduct - Use of hate language to demean other persons due to the race, gender, disability, natural origin, or religious beliefs.
+Use of Obscene or Vulgar Language-Language which depicts sexual acts, human waste, and blasphemous language Disruptive or Demeaning Language or Conduct - Use of hate language to demean other persons due to the race, gender, disability, natural origin, or religious beliefs.
 This provision also includes conduct, verbal, written, or symbolic speech which materially and substantially disrupts class, school activities, transportation, or school functions.

-Inappropriate Sexual Conduct (Refer to Policy and Regulation 2130 - Harassment)
+Inappropriate Sexual Conduct (RHarassment)